 If you're having a home built, radon can still become a problem.
 Radon is more expensive to repair than to fix from the start.
 Ask the builder to install a radon-resistant system during the construction.

 According to the National Association of Home Builders, one in six homes are being built with a radon-resistant system – this means 200,000 homeowners are taking the initiative to protect their families before their homes are even built.

 Radon Defense Midwest is your local radon mitigation expert.
 We can help you understand the levels in your home and provide reliable radon mitigation solutions if needed.
 Schedule a radon test and a free mitigation estimate to learn more.
-We serve Nebraska, Missouri, and Iowa homeowners in Elkhorn, Bellevue, Council Bluffs, Fremont, Hastings, Grand Island, Gretna, and areas nearby.
+We serve Nebraska, Missouri, and Iowa homeowners in Bellevue, Council Bluffs, Sioux City, Gretna, Fremont, Hastings, Elkhorn, and areas nearby.